northeast-kansas-library-system/nextsteps/source/usergroup/ug.20221117.rst

     - Meeting in August at Seneca Free Library - August 29 (Tuesday) 10:00 a.m. - 12:00 p.m.
     - Meeting in November at Atchison Public Library - November 14 (Thursday) 10:00 a.m. - 12:00 p.m.
 #.
 Next meeting
-    - Meeting at NEKLS: January 26 (Thursday) 10:00 a.m. - 12:00 p.m. with Statistical Survey Help to follow
+    - Meeting at NEKLS: January 26 (Thursday) 10:00 a.m. - 12:00 p.m. with Statistical Survey Help Session to follow

 .. |ss| raw:: html